redtexts/texts/gcf_1952_perspective.md

 In the present conditions of capital, generalized war is inevitable.
 But this doesn't mean that the revolution is inevitable, and still less the victory of the revolution.
 The revolution only represents one pole of the alternative which historical development has set before humanity.
 If the proletariat doesn't achieve a socialist consciousness, the course will be opened to the kind of barbarism of which we can see some aspects today.

 May 1952

-## Notes

-1: Extract from the introduction to the republication of the text in the _Bulletin d'études et de discussion_ of _Révolution Internationale_, no. 8, July 1974.
-[ICC note.]

-2: This summary has been done by Lucien Laurat (_L'Accumulation du Capital d'après Rosa Luxembourg_, Paris 1930).
-See also J. Buret _Le Marxisme et les Crises_, Paris 1933; Léon Sarbre _La Théorie Marxiste des Crises_, 1934 - and that's the whole French language bibliography on the subject.

-3: Our comrade Morel has given an expose on this question, which can be found in _Internationalisme_ no. 43.